 You can also meet with a career advisor to discuss your career direction/options.
 To make an appointment, please call 514-398-3304.

 For a quick CV or cover letter review, or if you have a quick career related question, please come in during the drop-in hours.

-- Off-campus work permits
+- Work and work permits for international students

 - Study in Canada: Visas, Work and Immigration for International Students (Government of Canada)